-Navajo Preparatory School has several different kinds of scholarships available for students.
+Navajo Preparatory School has several different types of scholarships available for students.
 Each scholarship has its own application process and deadlines set forth each year.
 Please use the links below to apply for each scholarship.

 Náátsʼiilid (Rainbow) Scholarship Fund